yvasyliev/reddit-telegram-forwarder/src/main/resources/responses/start.md

-👋 Greetings!

-🤓 I can duplicate Subreddit posts to Telegram channel.
+👋 Hello, I'm the manager bot of %s channel!

+🤓 You can use me to suggest your posts or contact channel admin.

+Use these command to control me:

+/contactadmin - send message to admin
-Send /help to see available commands.
+/help - show available commands
+/suggestpost - suggest your post to channel